Would you like this sound words list as a free PDF poster with pictures? Click here to get it.

 1. Sounds of things hitting things

-The sound of something heavy hitting the ground.
+The sound of something heavy falling and hitting the ground.

 I don’t know why she’s dropping a brick from a high chair.